Philly DA’s resident artist hopes new exhibition pushes social justice forward

 The residency program is funded by the Philadelphia nonprofit Art for Justice.

 “It’s critical at this time in our city and in our country because things are so divided and afraid.
-So, I’m hoping that people who don’t think about criminal justice reform will be impacted,” said Jane Golden, executive director of the Mural Arts of Philadelphia Jane Golden.
+So, I’m hoping that people who don’t think about criminal justice reform will be impacted,” said Jane Golden, executive director of the Mural Arts Philadelphia.

 (0) comments